Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 # Manipulating Population

-The player can interact with chunks that have been generated but not yet populated, and this can change what blocks get placed during population.
+The player can interact with chunks that have been generated but not yet populated, or interact with the population area of unpopulated or ungenerated chunks.
+This can change what blocks get placed during population.
 The following methods allow changing unpopulated chunks.

 ## Flying machines